 Presented by renowned Italian events agency Pitti Immagine (Pitti Taste), the annual Taste Florence Food Festival is one of the most anticipated events on the country’s gastronomic calendar, and that’s saying a lot – Italy LOVES to eat!
 If you yearn for a food festival that is stylish to the core, Taste Florence is it; everything is curated in inimitable Italian style, bringing together the country’s foremost food magicians and style gurus together under one banner to show off their wares and delight festival-goers with their flair for all things foodie.
 If you can’t make the festival, it’s good to know there are year-round food & wine tours offered by Taste Florence.

 (Dates to be announced)

-A Taste of Stockholm (Smaka På Stockholm) is celebrating its 25th anniversary this year, and continues to delight visitors with an innovative events programme that provides insight into the city’s unique foodie scene, as well as showcasing everything from locally grown produce to organic food that creates a model of sustainable living.
-Oh, and if it’s not enough that they’re completely green about the whole thing, the city’s foremost restaurants, food trucks, bakers and local producers set up shop in the beautiful downtown park of Kungsträdgården to serve all sorts of tasty things and teach festival goers how to save the planet one delicious bite at a time.
+A Taste of Stockholm (Smaka På Stockholm) has been celebrated for over 25 years and continues to delight visitors with an innovative events programme that provides insight into the city’s unique foodie scene, as well as showcasing everything from locally grown produce to organic food that creates a model of sustainable living.
+Oh, and if it’s not enough that they’re completely green about the whole thing, the city’s foremost restaurants, food trucks, bakers and local producers set up shop in the beautiful downtown park of Kungsträdgården to serve all sorts of tasty things and teach festival-goers how to save the planet one delicious bite at a time.

 Here’s to indulging your inner glutton and creating travel itineraries based solely on delicious things to put in your face!
 What’s the most surprisingly delicious local delicacy you’ve encountered on your travels?
 Share the love so we can spread the word.